Ten Best Practices to Stay Centered When Surrounded By Chaos

-#3 - Prepare, prepare, prepare – strategy to skyrocket your confidence
+#3 – Prepare, prepare, prepare – strategize to skyrocket your confidence

 #4 – Define & reinforce healthy boundaries – teaches others how to treat you

-#5 - Be fully present – no greater way to show respect
+#5 – Be fully present – there is no greater way to show respect

 #7 – Honour your gut instinct – it is what you already know to be true